atrox39/Oryn-Cli/README.md

 ### Generate Repository

-To generate a repository in your Oryn project, you may use:
+To generate a repository in your Lucifer project, you may use:

 ```bash
 oryn r <repository>